oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/monitoring-kubernetes/MonitoringWithPrometheusLab.md

 replicaset.apps/zipkin-88c48d8b9         1         1         1       79s
 ```

-Note we are doing an undeploy and deploy to avoid confusion with different replica sets.
+Note we are doing an undeploy and deploy to ensure we have a known state.
 If we'd just re-done the deploy only, Kubernetes would have acted like it was an upgrade of the deployments and we'd have seen pods terminating, while new ones were being created and additional replica sets.
-We'll look into how this actually works in detail in a later lab.
+We saw how this actually works in the rolling upgrade lab.

 - Return to the browser and reload the Prometheus page